shikha1108/notes/technicalTerms.md

     String name = null;
     System.out.println(name.length());
 }
-# Here, the variable name is assigned the value null, and then we try to access the name lenght, the outcome will be NullPointerException.
+//Here, the variable 'name' is assigned the value null, and when we attempt to access the length of the name, the outcome will be a NullPointerException.
 ```